- MassWildlife's Natural Heritage & Endangered Species Program

 It’s nesting season for peregrine falcons in Massachusetts!
 Get an inside look at the nests of the fastest birds on Earth through one of the live nest cameras in the state.
 These threatened birds can be found nesting on rocky cliffs, as well as manmade structures such as buildings and bridges.

-- Falcon camera at the University of Massachusetts, Amherst on the Du Bois Library Tower This camera is expected to go live the first week of April.
+- Falcon camera at the University of Massachusetts, Amherst on the Du Bois Library Tower This camera is expected to go live mid-April.
 Peregrine falcons have successfully nested on the roof of the Du Bois Library at UMass Amherst since 2003.